Shakers: Dualism

-Shaker theology is based on the idea of the dualism of God as male and female: "So God created him; male and female he created them" (Genesis 1:27).
+Shaker theology is based on the idea of the dualism of God as male and female: "So God created human beings in his own image.
+In the image of God he created them; male and female he created them."

+Genesis 1:27.
 This passage was interpreted as showing the dual nature of the Creator.

 First and second coming

 Shakers believed that Jesus, born of a woman, the son of a Jewish carpenter, was the male manifestation of Christ and the first Christian Church; and that Mother Ann, daughter of an English blacksmith, was the female manifestation of Christ and the second Christian Church (which the Shakers believed themselves to be).
 She was seen as the Bride made ready for the Bridegroom, and in her, the promises of the Second Coming were fulfilled.

 Nature of God

 Because of the adoptionist view of Christ becoming divine only during his baptism and the dualist idea that God was to be expressed in male and female genders, Shakers are sometimes viewed as being nontrinitarian.
-However, modern-day Shakers profess the divinity of Christ and claim that Shaker dualism is because "God has no sex in our human understanding of the term; yet being pure spirit He may best be thought of by man with his limited power of comprehension as having the attributes of both maleness and femaleness".
+However, modern-day Shakers profess the divinity of Christ and claim that Shaker dualism is because "God has no sex in our human understanding of the term; yet being pure spirit He may best be thought of by man with his limited power of comprehension as having the attributes of both maleness and femaleness."
 The Trinity is not viewed as being false.
 Instead, Shakers argue that the Trinity has been misinterpreted for being completely masculine.
-Ann Lee's embodiment of Christ thus completed the Trinity by fulfilling the female aspect of God.
+Lee's embodiment of Christ thus completed the Trinity by fulfilling the female aspect of God.